 Interested in Fostering?

-Our foster parents must have a vehicle to bring the animals to and from the shelter and to a veterinarian.
+Have their own vehicle to bring the animals to and from the shelter and to a veterinarian.

 How does the Saint John SPCA Animal Rescue support foster parents?

-The Saint John SPCA Animal Rescue is pleased to provide equipment and supplies such as:
+The Saint John SPCA Animal Rescue provides:

 How do I become a foster parent?

 If interested in becoming a foster care volunteer, please fill out a Pet Foster Application.
 We will match the foster parent with the animal’s needs.
 Please be aware that sometimes it takes us several months to contact you regarding your application and not all applications are approved.